arafatikram/arafatikram.github.io/_posts/2025-12-02-waste-to-energy.md

 ---
 layout: distill
-title: Optimizing Smart Home Energy Consumption Strategies
+title: Economic assessment of the Waste-to-energy integrated microgrid system
-description: Optimizing Energy Consumption in Smart Homes A Breakthrough in Load Scheduling
+description: A New Pathway for Affordable Clean Energy in Developing Regions

 tags: SmartHome,  Optimization, LoadScheduling
 # giscus_comments: false